-The BAC is a committee, composed exclusively of Medicaid enrollees and their families or caregivers, which will identify critical issues to present to the MAC and provide direct feedback to help influence Medicaid policy and administration.
-Some members of the BAC will also serve on the MAC, making up at least 10% of the MAC by this July and 25% of the MAC by July 2027.
+The BAC is a committee, composed exclusively of Medicaid enrollees and their families or caregivers, which will identify critical issues to present to the MAC and provide direct feedback to Nebraska Medicaid to help influence Medicaid policy and administration.
+Some members of the BAC will also serve on the MAC, making up at least 10% of the MAC by July 2025 and 25% of the MAC by July 2027.